Hate speech laws in France: 1984–99

+2000–09

-In 2002, a Christian organization asked for the removal of a poster which advertised the film Amen by Costa Gavras.
-The poster depicted a cross and a swastika, a priest and a Nazi officer.
+In 2002, a Christian organization asked for the removal of a poster which advertised the film Amen. by Costa Gavras.
+The poster depicted a cross and a swastika, a priest, and a Nazi officer.
 The organization said the poster was an insult to Catholics.
 A court found otherwise.

 In 2002, a court in Paris considered a complaint by several civil-rights organizations about a remark by Michel Houellebecq, the author of the novel Platforme.
 During an interview, Houellebecq remarked that Islam is "the stupidest religion."
-The court decided the remark could neither be considered a racial insult to Muslims nor an incitement to religious or racial hatred.
+The court decided the remark could neither be considered a racial insult to Muslims, nor an incitement to religious or racial hatred.

 In 2002, several civil-rights organizations initiated civil and criminal proceedings against Oriana Fallaci and her publisher for the novel La Rage et l'Orgueil.
 The organizations argued that the novel insulted Arabs, Muslims, and Islam, and incited discrimination, hatred, and violence on religious and racial grounds.
 The legal proceedings foundered for procedural reasons.

 In March 2005, Marithé François Girbaud, a brand of women's clothing, had a billboard—40 metres long—placed on a building on the Avenue Charles-de-Gaulle in Neuilly-sur-Seine.
-The billboard featured a photograph of twelve beautiful, well-dressed women and one shirtless man posed round a table in the manner of the characters in the painting Last Supper by Leonardo da Vinci.
+The billboard featured a photograph of 12 beautiful, well-dressed women and one shirtless man posed round a table in the manner of the characters in the painting The Last Supper by Leonardo da Vinci.
 A Catholic organization complained that the billboard insulted a group of people because of their religion.
 The court of first instance convicted Girbaud, and ordered the billboard removed.
 In April 2005, a higher court upheld the conviction.
 In November 2006, the Supreme Court of Appeal annulled the conviction.

 On 25 April 2005, the daily newspaper Libération published a depiction of Christ—naked except for a big condom—on a cloud above a gathering of bishops.
 Text on the drawing has a white bishop telling a black bishop that Christ would have used a condom.
 A Catholic organization complained that the drawing insulted a group of people because of their religion.
 In November 2005, the court of first instance acquitted Libération.
 In May 2006, a higher court confirmed the decision of the lower court.
 In May 2007, the Supreme Court of Appeal confirmed the decisions of the lower courts.